 August is starting and, in the Galapagos, wildlife goes on uninterrupted.
 Such is the case with Galapagos sea lions that are seen throughout the archipelago all year long.
-This member of our Big15 list of iconic species (not to mention a definitive favorite by both locals and visitors) is probably one of the most photogenic animals in the archipelago.
+This member of our Galapagos Big15 list of iconic species (not to mention a definitive favorite by both locals and visitors) is probably one of the most photogenic animals in the archipelago.
 However, it’s probably Galapagos sea lion pups that take the prize for being the cutest animal in the Galapagos.
 Tiny, furry bodies, big innocent eyes, and playful dispositions will steal your heart and occupy most of your Galapagos photo album.
 Before boarding the magical La Pinta Yacht, read on to learn more about this beautiful animal during pupping season.
 And try not to melt when you run into one.
 But beware, we can’t guarantee that you won’t.

 Galapagos sea lions are known to have the astonishing ability to get pregnant right away after giving birth, sometimes as soon as a week or two after.
 Because sea lions have a gestation period of 9 months, that means that the next pup would be born in the month of May, during the hot season, when food is scarcer.
-Because this is such an inconvenient time to give birth, something called delayed implantation takes places.
+Because this is such an inconvenient time to give birth, something called delayed implantation takes place.
 This means the fertilized egg floats around its mother’s uterus for as long as three months without developing.
 When the time is right, the egg is implanted in the uterine wall, where it continues to develop normally.
 Delayed implantation is an adaptive measure that assures that the pup will be born when environmental conditions are at their best.